zephyrproject-rtos/zephyr/doc/guides/dts/design.rst

 Examples
 ========

-- New device drivers shall use devicetree APIs such as :c:func:`DT_HAS_NODE_STATUS_OKAY` to determine whether a device is available and enabled.
+- New device drivers shall use devicetree APIs to determine which :ref:`devices to create <dt-create-devices>` if possible.

 - In-tree sample applications shall use :ref:`aliases <dt-alias-chosen>` to determine which of multiple possible generic devices of a given type will be